PagerTree/pt4-docusaurus/docs/notifications.md

 1. Navigate to the [My Settings Page](https://app.pagertree.com/user/settings).
 2. Scroll to the **Other Settings section**.
-3. Select the alert urgency that should have persistent notifications.&#x20;
+3. Select the alert urgency that should have persistent notifications.

     <figure>![persistent notification setting](<.gitbook/assets/select-persistent-notification-setting.png>)<figcaption><p>Persistent Notification Setting</p></figcaption></figure>
 4. Click **Update**.